irmcintosh/Arcade/GetMeasValue/readme.md

 // Check if the calculation returned a valid measure if (!IsEmpty(result)) {
-    // Convert the measure (M value) from meters to feet var measureInFeet = Round(result.coordinate.M, 6);
+    // Gets the measure value with current measure unit var measureInFeet = Round(result.coordinate.M, 6);

     // Convert the measure from feet to miles